Glossary of AI film terms

 Clear definitions for modern visual production.

-These definitions explain the production terms teams use when creating ads, gaming trailers, localized campaigns, and launch films with AI-assisted visual workflows.
+These definitions explain the production terms teams use when creating ads, gaming trailers, localised campaigns, and launch films with AI-assisted visual workflows.

 What is character drift?